eumarassis/dgmd17-tello-objectdetection/README.md

 [telemetry data](./assets/telemetry_v2.csv) | Telemetry data logged from all the models to do the analysis [ProjectEDA.ipynb](./EDA/ProjectEDA.ipynb)   | Python Notebook for Exploratory Data Analysis by Eumar and Muthu [requirements.txt](./requirements.txt) | Contains list of required python libraries

+## Azure Cognitive Services

+Since there is a cost to run the Azure Cognitive Services model in the Cloud, we have disabled it in the app.
+Please e-mail eumarassis@live.com to get a key for testing the model.